-Further information on the definition of NHS earnings for the purpose general practice pay transparency is included in the general practice pay transparency guidance.
+Further information, including on the definition of NHS earnings for the purpose general practice pay transparency, is included in the general practice pay transparency guidance.

 - job title

-- the name of the organisation from which they drew the greatest proportion of their NHS earnings plus the number of other organisations from which NHS earnings were drawn from in the relevant year.
+- the names of the organisations from which they drew NHS earnings from in the relevant year.